zhangzhichao19020123/Motion4D2/README.md

 Note:
 - Before running the above command, make sure you replace the path to foundational model weights and training data with your own in the config files `config_multi_videos.yaml` or `config_single_video.yaml`.
-- Generally, training on multiple 16-frame videos usually takes `300~500` steps, about `9~16` minutes using one A5000 GPU.
-Training on a single video takes `50~150` steps, about `1.5~4.5` minutes using one A5000 GPU.
+- Generally, training on multiple 16-frame videos usually takes `300~500` steps, about `9~16` minutes using 1-8 A100 GPUs.
+Training on a single video takes `50~150` steps, about `1.5~4.5` minutes using one A100 GPU.
 The required VRAM for training is around `14GB`.
 - Reduce `n_sample_frames` if your GPU memory is limited.
 - Reduce the learning rate and increase the training steps for better performance.